-Many production assistants nowadays have a degree or a Higher National Diploma (HND) in a subject such as media studies, but good IT skills, and experience and contacts in broadcasting, are more important than educational qualifications.
+Many production assistants nowadays have a degree or HND in a subject such as media studies, but good IT skills, and experience and contacts in broadcasting, are more important than educational qualifications.

 You could build up useful experience by getting involved in community or hospital radio or student films and projects.